robu3/haikoo/README.md

-# haikoo
+# haikoo 🖋

 Haikoo is a fun little haiku generator.
 It uses [Azure Congnitive Services](https://azure.microsoft.com/en-us/services/cognitive-services/computer-vision/), Markov chains (leveraging [Markovify](https://github.com/jsvine/markovify)), and word syllable counts to create haiku from an image.
+The text is then overlaid on a cropped version of the original picture to create a consolidated image ready for social media.

 Given an image like this: